Allan Hancock College: Student life

 The Bulldog Bow-WOW! event occurs in the beginning of the spring and fall semesters.
 This particular event introduces the college's student services, academic programs, and student organizations to new and current students.

 Transfer Day is an event for students interested in transferring to universities.
 This also ties with free field trips to nearby colleges such as University of California, Santa Barbara; California Polytechnic State University; and California State University, Monterey Bay that Allan Hancock provides for students.

 Art exhibitions are frequent, usually held in the Ann Foxworthy Gallery.

 There are a wide variety of dances performed, such as Dimensions in Dance, held every fall semester in the Marian Theatre on the Santa Maria campus.
-There are usually 10-12 original dances performed and choreographed by faculty and students.
+There are usually 10–12 original dances performed and choreographed by faculty and students.

+There is also a wide variety of student organizations on campus ranging from student government, cultural clubs, and identity based clubs.
+In specific the Gender, Sexuality, and Acceptance Club was formed in the early 2000's and took a brief hiatus before reigniting in 2018 to present day.
+The club served as one of the only spaces on campus serving LGTBQ+ students of color in Santa Maria.

 Athletics

 AHC athletic teams are known as the Bulldogs.
 The athletic program at Allan Hancock College contains fourteen men's and women's varsity teams.
 The college competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except football, which competes in Southern California Football Association (SCFA).
 Men's sports are baseball, basketball, cross country, football, golf, swimming and diving, soccer, and track and field; women's sports are basketball, cross country, soccer, softball, swimming and diving, track and field, and volleyball.
 The sports facilities on the Allan Hancock college campus include a physical fitness lab, swimming pool, soccer field, baseball field, track and tennis courts and softball field.